amina-mardiyyah/amina-mardiyyah.github.io/_pages/about.md

 ---

 Hi there 👋 !
-I'm **Amina**, a research intern at <a style="color:blue;" href="https://idiap.ch/en">Idiap</a> Research Institute in Martigny, Switzerland  🇨🇭 , supervised by <a style="color:blue;" href="https://pgarner.github.io/">Phil Garner</a>.
+I'm **Amina**, a research intern at <a href="https://idiap.ch/en">Idiap</a> Research Institute in Martigny, Switzerland  🇨🇭 , supervised by <a  href="https://pgarner.github.io/">Phil Garner</a>.

-My educational background includes a Master's in Machine Intelligence from the African Institute of Mathematical Sciences/Machine Intelligence <a style="color:blue;" href="https://www.aimsammi.org">AIMS/AMMI</a>, fully funded by Facebook(Meta) and Google.
+My educational background includes a Master's in Machine Intelligence from the African Institute of Mathematical Sciences/Machine Intelligence <a href="https://www.aimsammi.org">AIMS/AMMI</a>, fully funded by Facebook(Meta) and Google.
 I was one of 40 students chosen from over 7000 applicants from across Africa.
-I also have a degree in Biomedical Engineering earned from the <a style="color:blue;" href="https://unilag.edu.ng">University of Lagos</a> in Nigeria.
+I also have a degree in Biomedical Engineering earned from the <a href="https://unilag.edu.ng">University of Lagos</a> in Nigeria.

 **Previously**, I worked as a summer research intern at the École polytechnique fédérale de Lausanne<a style="color:red;" href="https://epfl.ch/en">(EPFL)</a> a public research university located in Lausanne, Switzerland🇨🇭.
 Under the supervision of <a style="color:red;" href="https://people.epfl.ch/martin.jaggi">Prof Martin Jaggi</a> and <a style="color:red;" href="https://people.epfl.ch/mary-anne.hartley">Dr Mary-Anne Hartley</a> in the  <a style="color:red;" href="https://www.epfl.ch/labs/mlo/igh-intelligent-global-health/">MLO| iGlobal-Health lab</a>.